PhilipSada/hotel-booking-demand-eda/README.md

 Questions answered during the exploratory data analysis:
 1. Which country do most of the guests come from?
 2. How long do guests stay in the hotels?
-3. Which market segment has higher bookings?
+3. Which market segment has the most bookings?
 4. How many bookings were cancelled?
 5. Which month has the highest number of cancellations?